 Digital marketing tools like geofencing, social media, SEO, etc. have enabled trucking companies to generate more applicants than ever before.
 However, the most important step in executing a successful campaign relies on technology that has existed since 1876, phoning.
 The rate at which recruiters are able to contact driver applicants has a direct correlation with improving your driver recruitment.

-Slow Response Times are Tarnishing Your Recruitment Efforts
+Slow Response Times Kill Your Recruitment Efforts

 Forbes conducted a study of 10,000 businesses across multiple professions to see how effective they were at contacting internet leads and measure the results of contacting the leads.